 What is Tax Planning?

 Tax Planning is minimizing your tax liability by making the best use of all available deductions, allowances, rebates, thresholds, etc as permitted by income tax laws, rules stipulated by the government of a country.
-Tax planning helps in effective cash flow and liquidity management for taxpayers and better retirement plans and investment opportunities.
+It helps in effective cash flow and liquidity management for taxpayers and better retirement plans and investment opportunities.